 About Sandra, the designer

-Of course my love of wonderous yarns has developed further over the last few years along with my knitting skills.
-As well as working with the fine lace mohair, I love working up chunky cable knits , fairisle and mosaic colourwork too.
+I fell in love with Rowan yarn, such as Kidsilk Haze and the Big Wool.
+My love of wonderous yarns has developed further over the decade along with my knitting skills.
+As well as working with the fine lace mohair, I love working up chunky cable knits , fairisle and mosaic colour work too.

-Today, I'm at a stage where not only can I provide you with some fine, good quality hand knit products, but also some of the tools to knit your own.
-With well tested knitting patterns and knitting kits (where you don't even need to think about where to get the right yarn from) and a wealth of information in my knitting tips page.
+Today, I'm at a stage where not only can I offer you some fine, good quality hand knit products, but also some of the tools to knit your own.
+With well-tested knitting patterns and knitting kits (where you don't even need to think about where to get the right yarn from) and a wealth of information in my knitting tips page.

 Not seen anything to take your fancy on your first visit?
 Don't worry, there is lot's more to come.
 Just bookmark my web site, sign up to my newsletter or join me on facebook.
 The choice is yours , but I would really like to see you here again. xxWant more information, then email email@example.com